All Episodes

 You're not alone in that, in two ways.

-A lot of people on Mount Shasta and In the past year, many more people have unconscious encounters than before.
+A lot of people on Mount Shasta, and in the past year, many more people having conscious encounters than before.

-It's amazing how difficult it has been for me to find people to speak with about it that have had personal experiences themselves.
+It's amazing how difficult it has been for me to find people to speak with about this that have had personal experiences themselves.

-Absolutely.
-I did it because I just thought it was, you know, it was really a scary experience.
+I did it because I just thought it was, you know, it was really a scary experience, but goodness, it was such a fun adventure, too.

 I mean, I thought the book would be popular.